MEASER: Malware embedding attacks on open-source LLMs: Experiments and Evaluation

-\textbf{Evaluation data and metrics.} We utilize MMLU \cite{Hendrycks2021-ICLR} and AGIEval \cite{Zhong2024-ACL} datasets to evaluate the attack performance, which are widely used in evaluating LLMs.
+{ \textbf{Evaluation data and metrics.}} We utilize MMLU \cite{Hendrycks2021-ICLR} and AGIEval \cite{Zhong2024-ACL} datasets to evaluate the attack performance, which are widely used in evaluating LLMs.
 For each dataset, we select a ratio of 1:9 for calibration data to evaluation data.
-To evaluate \texttt{SASER} in real-world scenarios, we leverage the Linux malware samples\footnote{https://github.com/MalwareSamples/Linux-Malware-Samples.} as the payloads, which include various types of malicious ELF binaries and viruses.
+To evaluate MEASER in real-world scenarios, we leverage a diverse set of real-world malware payloads sourced from TheZoo\footnote{https://thezoo.morirt.com.}, an open repository hosting extensive malware families.
+Our payloads comprises 12 distinct malware binaries with sizes ranging from kilobytes to megabytes, as detailed in Table \ref{tab:payloads}.

+We leverage the bit error rate ($\operatorname{BER}$) \cite{Yuan2025-ASC} to evaluate the attack effectiveness, which measures the ratio of incorrect bits in the recovered payload to the total length of the original payload, defined as:

-We leverage the attack success rate ($\operatorname{ASR}$) \cite{Zhang2025-UsenixSecurity} to evaluate the attack effectiveness, where the attack can be considered successful once the payloads are extracted.
-To evaluate the attack stealthiness, we test the detection rate $\operatorname{DR}$ \cite{Hitaj2022-ESORICS} of the anti-virus program VirusTotal \cite{VirusTotalOfficial}.
-In this respect, we also define the stealth rate ($\operatorname{SR}$) to record the performance degradation of targeted models under stego attacks, expressed as:
+where $l_s$ represents the total length of the payload, and $s_i$ and $s'_i$ denote the $i$-th bit of the original payload $s$ and the recovered payload $s'$, respectively.
+Notably, the attack is deemed successful only if $\operatorname{BER} = 0$, while $\operatorname{BER} = 0.5$ indicates a random sequence.
+To evaluate the attack stealthiness, we test the detection rate $\operatorname{DR}$ \cite{Hitaj2022-ESORICS} of the anti-virus program VirusTotal \cite{VirusTotalOfficial} and 3 widely deployed AI model detectors, including Protect AI\footnote{https://huggingface.co/docs/hub/en/security-protectai.}, ClamAV\footnote{https://huggingface.co/docs/hub/en/security-malware.}, and HF Picklescan\footnote{https://huggingface.co/docs/hub/en/security-pickle.} on Hugging Face.
+In this respect, we also define the stealth rate ($\operatorname{SR}$) to record the performance degradation of targeted models under MEAs, expressed as:

-\textbf{Settings.} By default, we set $ n=10 $ for \texttt{SASER} with {\it general mode}.
-We also set 8-bit quantization (Q8\_0) and 4-bit quantization (Q4\_0) of General Gaussian U-Net Format (GGUF)\footnote{https://github.com/ggml-org/ggml/blob/master/docs/gguf.md.} to simulate the quantization-based deployment.
-Accordingly, $ n $ is set as $ 3 $ and $ 1 $ for Q8\_0 and Q4\_0, respectively.
-In particular, we fine-tune the targeted model for 3 epochs on MMLU via LoRA \cite{Hu2022-ICLR} and P-tuning \cite{Liu2022-ACL}, respectively, to evaluate the performance of \texttt{SASER} with parameter-efficient fine-tuning (PEFT), where $ n $ is set as $ 11 $.
+\textbf{Settings.} By default, we concatenate all malware payloads into a single sequence and embed it repeatedly to calculate the $ d_{\textup{PAI}} $.
+During the embedding of MEASER, we set spreading gain $g = 6$ and the relative bit position $ n'= 1 $.
+The choice of $g$ has been proven by Hitaj {\it et al.} \cite{Hitaj2025-TDSC} to achieve an optimal trade-off between payload robustness and model utility, while the selection of $n'$ is demonstrated in Section \ref{sec:results and evaluation} to have a negligible impact on model performance.